-9 A small group of approximately 500 employees do not have race/ethnicity or age listed in the human resources management tool.
-10 Self-identification, including gender identity, launched in the United States, Canada and the United Kingdom in 2022 and is in early stages of collection.
+- A small group of approximately 500 employees do not have race/ethnicity or age listed in the human resources management tool.

-11 U.S. employees only, excluding employees in Puerto Rico.

-12 Total includes those employees within the function of "engineering" who are classified as executives, directors, fellows, managers or professionals.
+10 Solf identification, including goods identity (append in the United States, Canada and the United Kingdom in 2022 and in in - Self-identification, including gender identity, launched in the United States, Canada and the United Kingdom in 2022 and is in early stages of collection. - U.S. employees only, excluding employees in Puerto Rico. - 12 Total includes those employees within the function of "engineering" who are classified as executives, directors, fellows, managers or professionals.

-EMPLOYEE DEMOGRAPHICS
+■ EMPLOYEE DEMOGRAPHICS